Best Practices for Successful ERP Data Migration

 - Your customer care support service has deteriorated An old-fashioned ERP system cannot handle multiple user access.
 Hence, it cannot offer direct access to billing, inventory, and shipping data.

-- The legacy system cannot support remote working – The best solution would be ERP migration to cloud.
+- The legacy system cannot support remote working – The best solution would be ERP data migration to cloud.

 - The existing ERP does not help your mobile workers Again, you require a cloud-based solution.
 Such a system will be easy to access on a mobile device.